brevzin/cpp_proposals/2806_do_expr/do-expr.md

 For (1), there is simply no obvious place to put the `$trailing-return-type$`.
 For (2), you can't turn `if`s into expressions in any meaningful way.
 It is fairly straightforward to answer both questions for our proposed form.

-With allowing [implicit last value](#implicit-last-value), the simple translation from gcc statement-expression to `do` expression is just a matter of swapping parentheses for a leading `do` (and dropping the `;` on the last statement).
+Moreover, as discussed in the [implicit last value](#implicit-last-value) section, there simply isn't much value to supporting implicit last value.
+The specific form of the statement expression extension is particularly problematic as something like `do { std::cout << "hi"; }` would become ill-formed due to trying to copy the `ostream`.

 We're just generalizing to make the feature more flexible.

 ## What About Reflection?